spencerhowell/chp-eportfolio/reflection-posts/ceb-reflection.md

 *The CEB Entertainment Committee with Ben Schwartz!*

 ### The Power of Community
 While my reasons for joining CEB were simply to be a part of these cool events, I soon found that CEB does more than just bring in free food and bouncy castles.
-Student events allow those on campus to relax, have fun, learn something, and connect with each other.
-Seeing students enjoying events and making new friends was incredibly rewarding, and after my first Vol Night Long it had me hooked.
+Student events allow people on campus to relax, have fun, learn something, and connect with each other.
+Seeing students enjoy events and make new friends was incredibly rewarding, and after my first Vol Night Long it had me hooked.

 I'm glad to have been a part of one of the many amazing student organizations that create spaces for students to build a sense of community at UT.
 Planning events has made me realize that students have the power to create the culture on campus at UT.
-We should all work to make it as open, inclusive, and engaging as possible.
+We should all work to make it as open, inclusive, engaging, and fun as possible.

+College is only a few short years -- let's make the most of it!

 ![CEB Exec 2020-2021](/chp-eportfolio/img/ceb-exec.jpg)
 *The CEB Fall 2020 - Spring 2021 Exec Board*

+*Interested in joining Campus Events Board?
+Check out our Instagram [@utkceb](www.instagram.com/utkceb) for more information!
+Feel free to reach out using a DM to ask about upcoming recruitment!*